 Key components of plasma cutting systems

-To understand plasma cutting systems, start with the power supply, which converts AC line voltage into the high DC voltage needed for cutting.
-Then look at the torch, which houses essential consumables like the electrode, swirl ring, and nozzle that collectively generate and direct the plasma jet.
+To understand plasma cutting systems, start with the power supply.
+It converts AC line voltage into the high DC voltage needed for cutting.
+Next, look at the torch.
+It houses essential consumables like the electrode, swirl ring, and nozzle.

-These components work in tandem to ensure efficient and precise cutting, forming the backbone of any reliable plasma cutting system.
+These components work in tandem to generate and direct the plasma jet.
+They form the backbone of any reliable plasma cutting system to ensure efficient and precise cutting.

 Power supply functionality